 The flight takes place during one of the two annual inversions of the stratospheric winds, a condition necessary to allow to make observations for more than 30 hours at the ceiling.
 The PILOT experiment has already been launched for the first time since September 2015 in Canada in the Northern Hemisphere.
 This new flight from the southern hemisphere will allow to observe exceptional astrophysical sources such as the Magellanic clouds, satellite galaxies of our own and also the regions of the the Milky Way center, inaccessible from the northern hemisphere.

-The PILOT experiment was devised and carried out by CNRS scientists and engineers at the Institute of Astrophysics and Planetology IRAP (CNRS/CNES/Paul Sabatier University) and the Institute of Space Astrophysics IAS (CNRS/Université Paris-Sud), with major contributions from the CNES (Toulouse), ESA, the La Sapienza universities in Rome (Italy) and Cardiff (United Kingdom) and the CEA-Irfu (Saclay) , which developed the focal plane and its electronic reading.
+The PILOT experiment (Polarized Instrument for Long-wavelength Observations of the Tenuous interstellar matter) was devised and carried out by CNRS scientists and engineers at the Institute of Astrophysics and Planetology IRAP (CNRS/CNES/Paul Sabatier University) and the Institute of Space Astrophysics IAS (CNRS/Université Paris-Sud), with major contributions from the CNES (Toulouse), ESA, the La Sapienza universities in Rome (Italy) and Cardiff (United Kingdom) and the CEA-Irfu (Saclay) , which developed the focal plane and its electronic reading.
 The whole project is supported by the CNRS laboratories and by CNES funding.